nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## 1. Introduction

 ### 1.1.
 Overview
+Kaji is a schedule manager that implements Spaced Repetition, optimised for use via a Command Line Interface (CLI).

 ### 1.2.
 Purpose
+This document contains the specified architecture and features for the application, Kaji.

 ### 1.3.
 Scope
 This documentation describes the software architecture and software design decisions for the implementation of Kaji.
 The intended audience of this document is the developers, designers, and software testers of Kaji.
+##### <a href="#top">Back to Top ^</a>

 --------------------------------------------------------------------------------------------------------------------